 The conversion and ecological restoration of the house took three years.
 The ground floor interior walls were removed, the top floor was completely demolished and rebuilt with solid wood walls.
 A wall heater under loam and a Danish stove provide cosy warmth.
-In 2015 the house was extended by a solid wood annex with an additional living room and a third bedroom and now can accommodate six to max. eight people.
+In 2015 the house was extended by a solid wood annex with an additional living room and a third bedroom and now can accommodate up to eight people.
 When the weather is nice you can relax in the big garden or explore the surroundings.
 The former railway embankment has also been converted into a fantastic bike path.

 What to do